Munira Abdullahi: Early life and career

-Abdullahi is from a refugee family that left Somalia when she was three years old, moving to the US when she was five.
+Munira was born in a refugee camp in Kenya, and moved to the US when she was 2 years old.
 They moved to an apartment in the Northside neighborhood of Columbus, Ohio.
 She has type 1 diabetes.
 Abdullahi graduated from Columbus Alternative High School and completed a bachelor's degree in political science at Ohio State University.
 Prior to entering politics, Abdullahi worked as a paralegal and community activist.
 Abdullahi was endorsed by a variety of groups, including Planned Parenthood and Ohio State Medical Association.